CollegeRideOut/BusyTutor/README.md

 - meta table \_\_call
 - meta table \_\_newIndex

+### Sep 12

+- table visualization (put table in "heap" variables always point to it
+- added "heap" to interperte gnerator side.

 ### Up Next

-- finish interpert
-- tanslate intperter to generator
+- variables should point to table
+- table perperty should point to table if is a table too
+- or it has a special type of our data structures
 - indexing for the member expresions
-- table visualization (put table in "heap" variables always point to it
-  - if table inside table child table should be separated and points to it
-  - or it has a special type of our data structures
-- reafactor how to pass the problem
-- refactor how to pass test
-- test builder allow user to create heir own test
-- be able to show when time lmit/stack limit excee , passed, failed
 - basic implementations and visualization of Data Structures
 - 2d array
 - Stack
 - queue
 - linked list
 - double linked list
 - binary tree / binary search tree
 - heap <- just a array represented as tree
+- finish interpert
+- tanslate intperter to generator
+- reafactor how to pass the problem
+- refactor how to pass test
+- test builder allow user to create heir own test
+- be able to show when time lmit/stack limit excee , passed, failed
 - Waiting on desing
 - Environment visuals: polish node cards, spacing, and shadows
 - Movable layout: allow dragging nodes/groups